 01 of 06

-There are several solutions to this problem.
-Popular methods are to leave the pit (the large stone in the center) in; cover with lemon juice; place the skinless avocado in water; place in an airtight container with a cut onion.
-These methods will slow down the browning but as most affect either the flavor or texture are not ideal.
+There are several common solutions to this problem, including leaving the pit in the center, covering the avocado with lemon juice, placing a skinless avocado in water, or storing a cut avocado in an airtight container with a cut onion.
+All of these methods will slow down the browning process, but because they affect either the flavor or texture of the avocado flesh, they are less-than-ideal solutions for many cooks.

 02 of 06